CodeYourFuture/Project-Codewars-API/README.md

 4. Change the `username` variable in the `codewars-badge.js` file to your own Codewars username.
 Save the file and refresh the page to see your own badge.

 5. [Look at this API directly](https://www.codewars.com/api/v1/users/CodeYourFuture) in your browser.
 It's just a URL - you can look at it.
 (Install a [JSON viewer extension](https://chrome.google.com/webstore/detail/json-viewer/gbmdgpbipfallnflgajpaliibnhdgobh) for your browser if you don't have one already.
-This will make it easier to read the data.)
+This will make it easier to read the data.)=

 6. Now try adding some more data to the badge component.
 There's lots of other possible data we could display in the badge.
 Read the [Codewars API docs](https://dev.codewars.com/#get-user) to help you.